vippsas/vipps-checkout/vipps-checkout-how-it-works-woocommerce.md

 # Improve your shipping selection

-Standard WooCommrce shipping selection is not optimal, so we have integrated with the major Norwegian shipping providers, to remove friction from an important step in the sales process.
-This list currentlig includes
+Standard WooCommerce shipping selection is not optimal, so we have integrated with the major Norwegian shipping providers to remove friction from this important step in the sales process.
+This list currently includes:

 - Bring/Posten
 - Postnord